lowRISC/opentitan/hw/ip/otbn/doc/_index.md

   This section will be written as we move on in the design and implementation process.
 </div>

+## Memories

+The OTBN processor core has access to two dedicated memories: an instruction memory (IMEM), and a data memory (DMEM).
+Each memory is 4 kiB in size.

+The memory layout follows the Harvard architecture.
+Both memories are byte-addressed, with addresses starting at 0.

+The instruction memory (IMEM) is 32b wide and provides the instruction stream to the OTBN processor;
+it cannot be read or written from user code through load or store instructions.

+The data memory (DMEM) is 256b wide and read-write accessible from the base and big number instruction subsets of the OTBN processor core.
+When accessed from the base instruction subset through the `LW` or `SW` instructions, accesses must read or write 32b-aligned 32b words.
+When accessed from the big number instruction subset through the `BN.LID` or `BN.SID` instructions, accesses must read or write 256b-aligned 256b words.

 ## Operation

 <div class="bd-callout bd-callout-warning">